david-ta-ming/parsec/README.md

 - Click on the upload area or drag and drop your file
 - Toggle "File has headers" based on your file structure
-- Supported formats: CSV, TSV, TXT, Excel (.xlsx, .xls)
+- Supported formats: CSV, TSV, TXT, JSON, Excel (.xlsx, .xls)

 ### 2. Describe Your Transformation